Animalbooth: multimodal feature enhancement for animal subject personalization: Experiments

-\textbf{Hyper-parameter $\lambda$.} In Figure~\ref{fig:image_scale} demonstrates the effects of the hyper-parameter $\lambda$ on generated samples with a fixed random seed.
-As $\lambda$ increases to 1.0, the generated animal gradually loses structural integrity, appearing more diffuse and less defined.
-A smaller $\lambda$ ensures the generated results adhere more closely to the input animal's identity, while a larger $\lambda$ biases the results towards the generic diffusion prior.
-This indicates that $\lambda$ effectively balances precise identity preservation with the model's broader generative capabilities.
+\textbf{Hyper-parameter $\lambda$.} Figure~\ref{fig:image_scale} demonstrates the effects of the hyper-parameter $\lambda$ on generated samples with a fixed random seed.
+As $\lambda$ increases to 1.0, the generated animal gradually loses structural integrity.
+A smaller $\lambda$ ensures the generated results adhere more closely to the input animal's identity.
 Consequently, we empirically set $\lambda$ to 0.4 in our experiments.